 Why do we have earwax?

-Ear wax is produced by glands in the ear canal skin that forms a protective barrier against bacteria and microbes entering the ear canal.
-It is a myth that earwax is dirty and unhealthy when it’s quite the opposite.
-It’s important to know that normally you don’t have to remove earwax as your ear is designed to be self-cleansing through a process called epithelial migration.
-During this wax is gently moved from your ear canal to the opening of your ear.
+It’s important to know that normally you don’t have to remove earwax, as your ear is designed to be self-cleansing through a process called epithelial migration.
+During this process, wax is gently moved from your ear canal to the opening of your ear.

-Various factors can prevent this process from happening properly and wax may become stuck or impacted in the ear canal.
-It is at this point, when patients will become aware of something feeling not quite right and will want to consider booking an appointment at our private ENT service.
+However, various factors can prevent this process from happening properly, and wax may become stuck or impacted in the ear canal.
+It is at this point when patients will become aware of something feeling not quite right and will want to consider booking an appointment at our private ENT service.

 - Vertigo – feeling sick or dizzy